Rewant-1/Innovortex/backend/README.md

-# EcoImpact Workflow Backend (Hackathon Mock)
+# EcoImpact Workflow Backend (Sandbox)

-This FastAPI service simulates the entire EcoImpactWorkflow with hard-coded data so you can demo the product without live API keys.
+This FastAPI service simulates the entire EcoImpactWorkflow with staged data so you can demo the product without live API keys.
 It powers the Next.js frontend and exposes extra endpoints for the marketplace and playbook pages.

 ## What’s inside

 - **Framework**: FastAPI + Uvicorn.
-- **Mocked orchestration**: The `/workflow` endpoint validates inputs, fabricates emissions + weather values, and runs a simulated Gemini retry loop.
+- **Simulated orchestration**: The `/workflow` endpoint validates inputs, fabricates emissions + weather values, and runs a simulated Gemini retry loop.
 No real network calls are made.
 - **Additional APIs** supporting the frontend narrative:
-  - `GET /offset-projects` → mocked crowdsourced marketplace listings.
+  - `GET /offset-projects` → sandbox crowdsourced marketplace listings.
   - `GET /strategy-library` → AI mitigation strategies + playbooks.
   - `GET /executive-snapshot` → executive summary stats.
   - `POST /api/result` → optional hook the frontend uses to “log” results.